Lal017/area-51-app/README.md

     - move initialize app functions to components file
     - make a function to catch certain error messages so i can output my desired user friendly error message
     - add button to view password when inputing it
+    - update notification listeners for Admins and TowDrivers